viniciusmo/VMaskTextField/README.md

 [![Platform](https://img.shields.io/cocoapods/p/VMaskTextField.svg?style=flat)](http://cocoadocs.org/docsets/VMaskTextField)

 An inputmask helps the user with the input by ensuring a predefined format.
-This can be useful for dates, numerics, phone numbers, ...\\\
+This can be useful for dates, numerics, phone numbers  etc

 ## Usage